exo-digital-labs/ERC721R/README.md

 Another thread on the benefits of refunds can be found in Daniel Tenner's Twitter thread: https://twitter.com/swombat/status/1492484783036936192

+## How long should the refund period be?

+There's no one answer to this question, but some things to consider:

+A longer refund period means:

+- More time for the team to deliver before the refund period runs out.
+- A longer delay till the team can access the funds.

+What some other projects have done:

+- Exodia offered a 14 day refund period.
+- Curious Addy’s Trading Club offered a 100 day refund period.
+- CryptoFighters is offering a 45 day refund period.

 ## Supporting ERC721R projects